WithSecureOpenSource/pytest-rts/README.md

 ### Usage as a module (no source code)

-1. Add your public key to github profile
-2. Add `git+ssh://git@github.com/F-Secure/pytest-rts.git#egg=pytest-rts` as a dependency to `requirements.txt`
-3. Install dependencies
+1. Install the module with `pip install pytest-rts`
-4. Use the tool with `pytest --rts`
+2. Use the tool with `pytest --rts`

+More detailed usage is described in the [tutorial][tutorial]

 ### Usage from source code